- First-year students

 - Based on undergraduate GPA and LSAT score

 All admitted students are automatically considered for merit scholarships.
-In addition to the awards below, students are also considered for the Sturm Law Scholarship.
-Students who are selected as recipients of a merit scholarships are notified of their award through the admission email.
+Students who are selected as recipients of a merit scholarship are notified of their award through the admission email.
 These scholarships are awarded on the basis of academic merit, which includes your undergraduate GPA and LSAT score.
 Scholarship funds are awarded on a first-come, first-serve basis, so you should apply early to ensure that funds are available.

 These awards pay for College of Law tuition only and are renewable for up to 6 semesters for full-time students and 8 semesters for part-time students.
-Students must maintain a 3.0 cumulative GPA in order to retain the scholarship, with the exception of the Yegge Scholarship, which requires good standing.
+Students must maintain a 3.0 cumulative GPA in order to retain the scholarship, with the exception of the Yegge Scholarship, which requires good standing (2.3 GPA).
 Additional information about scholarship retention is available at Retaining Scholarship Eligibility.

 |Scholarship Name||Annual Award Amount*|